simon-lawyer/simon-lawyer.github.io/index.md

 - Queens University (Graduate Diploma in Immigration and Citizenship Law)

 ### Presentations
-1. “Decarcerting the long-term detainee: explaining the why migrants spent fewer days in Canadian immigration detention (2013-2020),” Law and Society Annual Meeting: Lisbon, July 2022. [future event]
+1. “Decarcerting the long-term detainee: using AI to understand the why migrants spent fewer days in Canadian immigration detention (2013-2020),” Law and Society Annual Meeting: Lisbon, July 2022.
-2. “Crimmigration,” Summer Course on Refugees and Forced Migration, Centre for Refugee Studies, June 2022. [future event]
+2. “Crimmigration,” Summer Course on Refugees and Forced Migration, Centre for Refugee Studies, June 2022
-3. “‘Our Chief Deportation Officer:’ Dr. Peter Bryce and the Department of the Interior (1904-1907),” Canadian Historical Association Annual Meeting, Congress of Humanities and Social Sciences, May 16, 2022. [future event]
+3. “‘Our Chief Deportation Officer:’ Dr. Peter Bryce and the Department of the Interior (1904-1907),” Canadian Historical Association Annual Meeting, Congress of Humanities and Social Sciences, May 16, 2022.
 4. “Immigration Detention Reviews: Lessons from Psychology and Psychiatry,” Centre for Refugee Studies Seminar Series, York University, September 21, 2021.
 5. “Deporting members of organized crime groups: Canada targets people for poverty crime,” Crimmigration Control: International Net of Studies, Leiden University, September 17, 2021.
 6. “The Coercive Turn in Canadian Immigration Law: Looking for the First Immigration Detention,” Law and Impact: Graduate Law Research Transition Conference, Dalhousie University, May 21, 2021.